 The Portfolio does not use the Russell 2500 Index to measure whether it attains the environmental and/or social characteristics that the Portfolio promotes.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote. • How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?